Skills Utilized

 can still allow a site to be usable, and that under specific circumstances

-targetting niches, it can add significantly to the site.
-However, it
+and within specific targeting niches, it can add significantly to the site.

-should be restated that even if a user could enjoy going to a single
+However, it should be restated that even if a user could enjoy going to